Wednesday, 28 July 2010

 Much like the first but more serious and violent and without the excessive CGI touches, The Marine 2 is a straightforward lone-man-must-rescue-his-girlfriend exercise in action heroics.
 Joe (DiBiase) is one tough marine who after a mission gone slightly awry goes on vacation with his wife to some tropical resort out in the middle of nowhere.
 Said resort is promptly taken over by Temuera Morrison and his bandits, for some reason or another, holding Joe's wife and a bunch of other people hostage.
 So, Joe swiftly resorts to marine mode and infiltrates the resort to rescue his wife, kill the bad guys and well and truly blow shit up.

 Jettisoning the tongue-in-cheek nature of the original, The Marine 2 is a much more serious affair with none of the jokey bad guy antics from the awesome Robert Patrick seen in The Marine.
-It's also a lot more violent meaning the action is more ground and reality based compared to the original's over-the-top stunt heavy nature.
+It's also a lot more violent meaning the action is more grounded compared to the original's over-the-top stunt heavy nature.
 This may disappoint fans of The Marine as part of it's fun was the over-the-top nature.
 However, the different style works in The Marine 2's favour, giving it an identity of its own.
 Plus, it's just as jam packed with action as The Marine was.

 Despite the routine plot, the main star's lack of charisma, old hats Morrison and Rooker obviously just collecting pay cheques, The Marine 2 is elevated above most quick cash in sequel dreck thanks to assured direction and lots of impressively staged action.
 Roll on The Marine 3.